+Skilled nursing facility (SNF) care (continued)

+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)

+A SNF where your spouse is living at the time you leave the hospital
-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) In-Network and Out-of- Network If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost sharing.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically Ill: Social Companion Benefit

-The Social Needs Benefit Services coordinated by a Simpra Advantage Registered Nurse Personal Care Coordinator (RN PCC) as additional support for members with certain chronic conditions experiencing distress and needing additional non-clinical attention beyond that available from nursing facility staff and caregivers.

-The number of hours requisitioned will be dependent upon the duration of the need and the limit of the benefit.
+Special Supplemental Benefits for the Chronically Ill: Social Companion Benefit In-Network The social companion benefit is coordinated by a Simpra Advantage Registered Nurse Care Coordinator (RNCC) as additional support for members with certain chronic \$0 copayment/coinsurance Up to 60 hours conditions, who need additional non-clinical attention.
+Out-of-Network The number of hours will be determined by the RN Care Coordinator (RNCC) and dependent upon the duration of the need and the limit of the benefit.
+Not covered.

-\$0 copayment/coinsurance up to 25 visits